 - Personal information

-Like CalOPPA, the CCPA applies to any business that affects consumers in California.
-For the purposes of CCPA, a "business" is any legal entity which:
+Like CalOPPA, the CCPA (CPRA) applies to any business that affects consumers in California.
+For the purposes of the CCPA (CPRA), a "business" is any legal entity which:

 - Pursues a profit,

 - Operates in California, and

 - Has control over the "purposes and means" of the processing of consumers' personal information

 However, while CalOPPA does not require that consumers give consent before their personal data is sold, this consent requirement is a major component of the CCPA (CPRA).

 CalOPPA also doesn't require businesses to offer a link or resource to opt out of having personal information sold while the CCPA (CPRA) does.